DaveMielke/NBP/b2g/doc/QuickStart/main.rst

 which includes
-free apps that you can download, answers to frequently asked questions, and, eventually, a forum for customers to share discoveries and ask questions.
+free apps that you can download, answers to frequently asked questions, and, eventually, a forum for customers.

+NBP has a YouTube channel that may be helpful for you to listen to.
+It has some videos on how to perform specific tasks.
+More will be added soon.
+Its link is:

+.. parsed-literal:: |product YouTube|

 We provide customer support for questions that may arise.
 It may be reached by phone at |customer support phone number|.